-- Hard Disk Data Overwrite; - Hard Disk Data Encryption;
+- Hard Disk Data Overwrite; - Hard Disk Data Encryption; - Setting of system administrator ID and password; - Setting of access denial due to authentication failure of system administrator;

-- Setting of key operator ID and change the ID and password; - Setting of SA password; - Setting of access denial due to authentication failure of system administrator; - Customer Engineer Operation Restriction.
+• Customer Engineer Operation Restriction.

 Customer Engineer Operation Restriction is configured to certainly operate because it is realized by unique software that does not have bypass measures.